 For example, eBay rewards a 30-day return policy by placing those listings higher in a search, because eBay sees this criterion as customer-friendly and good service.

 Anything less than 30 days or no return policy at all, and the listing is pushed down in search.
 Another SEO standard is 200 words in the description area. eBay's policy specifically states:

 "Listing Description: Include at least 200 words of visible copy in your listing description, with the most important keyword phrases mentioned at the beginning and end.
 Remember to employ other content best practices, such as the frequent use of keywords where relevant and formatting (e.g., bolding, using font size on important titles and keywords)."

 Optimize for Mobile

 eBay estimates 50 percent of all sales take place on mobile devices.
-Their exact verbiage is, "50% of all eBay transactions are touched by mobile."
 That includes mobile phones, iPads, and tablets.

 Create Customer-Friendly Policies

 You have done all the work to get a buyer to your listing.
 Make sure you don't lose that person by barking out return policies like a drill sergeant.
 Write all policies with a friendly, accommodating attitude.
 Remember the competition is only a click away.
 Your job is to keep the buyer's attention, gain trust, and close the sale.